jmcmullen/rave-reviewz-gatsby/src/pages/features/-feature-life-as-a-door-girl.md

 templateKey: review-post
 path: /feature/life-as-a-door-girl
 title: Life as a door girl
-date: 2017-01-01T15:40:13+11:00
+date: 2017-01-01T04:40:13.000Z
-description: A refreshing account of the ups and downs of being a door girl.
+description: A rare account of the ups and downs of being a door girl.
 featuredImage: /img/antje.jpg
 ---
 _If you're a regular party animal in Sydney, there's a high chance you've met Antje An Ban.
-The omnipesent door guiardian gives an rare insight into her experiences at clubs in Germany and Australia_
+The omnipresent door guardian gives an insight into her experiences at clubs in Germany and Australia_
 <br><br>

 So I’ve been a door girl for about 7 years now, since the day my boss moved me from working the bar to the door during the relaunch of a club in my hometown in Germany.